Signing out of account, Standby…

 While inflationary fears continue to run high, both domestically and overseas, an opportunity abounds for investors – through both traditional and alternative options.

-The annual rate in the U.S. accelerated to a more than 40-year high of 9.1% in June 2022, experiencing the fastest increase in prices since November 1981.
+The annual inflation rate in the U.S. accelerated to a more than 40-year high of 9.1% in June 2022, experiencing the fastest increase in prices since November 1981.
 While the inflation rate slowed to 8.3% in August, we will likely see continued upward pressure on most prices for some time to come.

 Yet, despite the current environment of dropping stock prices and skyrocketing inflation numbers, some assets are well-positioned to benefit.
 Farmland, for example, tends to perform well in inflationary environments, enjoying jumps in both land valuations and commodity prices.
 Historically, farmland returns have had a roughly 70% correlation with the CPI.
 Let’s explore the factors driving prices upwards and how these trends have historically impacted some of the top asset classes.